vahalik/vscode-appcenter/README.md

 ## Contributing
 There are a couple of ways you can contribute to this repo:

-- **Ideas, feature requests and bugs**: We are open to all ideas and we want to get rid of bugs!
+- **Ideas, feature requests and bugs**: We are open to all ideas, and we want to get rid of bugs!
 Use the Issues section to either report a new issue, provide your ideas or contribute to existing threads.
 - **Documentation**: Found a typo or strangely worded sentences?
 Submit a PR!
 - **Code**: Contribute bug fixes, features or design changes.